Jamazi4/bimcat/node-notes.md

 - rebuilding only part of AST instead of entirety when I just change one value
 - now when value is going to more than one node it get's evaluated multiple times

+okay with the help of claude runtime node now caches nodes outputs so no need to evaluate single node a lot of times.

+it's now also caching ast so it's not rebuild if nothing has changed.

+can use it further to only rebuild ast that is impacted

 #### new current plan as of 20-08

 ## General